-Mutual insurance companies may never boast double digit returns or garner the media attention lavished on high tech IPO’s, but these are exactly the kinds of Tortoises you want to be riding when the stock market rabbits are running in the wrong direction.
+Mutual insurance companies may never boast double-digit returns or garner the media attention lavished on high-tech IPOs, yet these are exactly the kinds of Tortoises you want to be riding when the stock market Hares are running in the wrong direction.

 How can a mutual whole life policy help you build sustainable wealth, reduce taxes, and have more financial options?
 We thought you’d never ask!
-Partner for Prosperity’s own Kim D. H. Butler has written a powerful little book that will let you in on how the wealthy utilize whole life insurance throughout their entire life.
+Prosperity Thinkers’ own Kim D. H. Butler has written a powerful little book that will let you in on how the wealthy use whole life insurance throughout their entire life.
 It’s called Live Your Life Insurance, and it’s available on Amazon as a paperback or Kindle eBook.